-It is unusual for an equivalency to be changed, but if you believe an established equivalency is incorrect, you can consult with the appropriate department chair to have the course reevaluated.
-This appeal can be done before or after you take the course.
-You will need to provide documentation in the form of a course description, syllabus, reading list, or returned exams/papers, to support your request.
-Any changes approved need to be submitted by the department chair to regrec58@uwec.edu.
+It is unusual for an equivalency to be changed, but if you believe an established equivalency is incorrect, you can request to have the course re-evaluated.
+This can be done before or after you take the course.
+You will need to provide your study abroad coordinator with documentation in the form of a course description, syllabus, reading list, or returned exams/papers, to support your request.